Old school recipe for classic, creamy pasta salad with pepperoni, cheddar chunks, peas and mayonnaise. This post contains affiliate links.

-Pasta salads are great because they can be eaten at any time of year - in fact, they make a perfect summer dish.
+Pasta salads are great because they can be eaten at any time of year - in fact, they make a perfect summer dish for picnics and barbecues.

 This throwback pasta salad uses traditional ingredients like mayonnaise and pepperoni to give it that nostalgic flavor we all love so much.

 Each bite reminds me of my childhood and I can't get enough.
 Let me show you how to make this in just a few simple steps.

 The old school pasta salad is very easy to make and it can be stored in the fridge for a few days.
 First, we whip up the dressing while the pasta is boiling.
 Then, we'll prepare all of the chopped veggies and ingredients.
 Let's make this.

 Here are the ingredients we will be using to make this recipe.

 Mayonnaise (Hellmann’s or Best Foods are my favorites and it really makes a difference)

 White Wine Vinegar - needed for some extra tang.

 Salt and Pepper - must have basic seasonings for almost any dish.